 luminosity correctly at day \sim 200, in the late evolution of the SN they fail to reproduce the more pronounced decay by about an order of magnitude.

-external thermal-absorbing gas combined with an internal thermal-absorbing/non-thermal-emitting gas fitted by Van Dyk et al. (1993) to their VLA observations.
+The lines that pass through the radio points are the models of an external thermal-absorbing gas combined with an internal thermal-absorbing/non-thermal-emitting gas fitted by Van Dyk et al. (1993) to their VLA observations.